 The overarching theme of the Center is the development of novel therapeutics targeting sustained CNS inflammation for HIV-associated neurocognitive disorders (HAND).
 We have identified this as a high priority on the basis of our institutional strengths, our studies of neuropathogenesis, and the continuing importance in clinical care of these disorders.

-Objectives of the Administrative Core
+Goals and Objectives of the Administrative Core:

 - Provide integration and coordination of the scientific leadership of the Center across Cores, affiliated faculty, and other institutional partners.